Valokoodari/btd6-ahk/README.md

 # Bloons TD 6 with AutoHotkey v2

-AutoHotkey 2 script for Bloons TD 6 to help during collection events.
-Plays through Expert, Easy, Standard maps with the collection bonus active.
+An AutoHotkey 2 script for Bloons TD 6 to help during collection events.
+Plays through Expert maps on easy, standard difficulty with the collection bonus active.

 The script will run continuously until a level up.
-If you level up, you will need to manually restart the script as it will break and get stuck.
+If you level up, you may need to manually restart the script as it might break and get stuck.

 ### Script status
-- __Experimental__: Might work sometimes but definitely not always
+- __Experimental__: May work properly even most of the time but has not been tested yet
-- __Unstable__: Will work most of the time but does require assistance to recover
+- __Unstable__: Will work most of the time but does usually require assistance to recover
 - __Stable__: May not be perfect but will almost always recover without assistance

 ```
-Script status: Unstable
+Script status: Experimental
-Game version: v33.3.5909
+Game version: v34.2
 ```

 ## AutoHotkey v2